postman721/Spin-Fm/README.md

 - CSS theme support with changable themes.

 <b> About copying and moving: You are better off clicking an object and then pressing and holding Ctrl while selecting all your objects.
-On some occasions, Experienced issues while selecting purely with a mouse.</b>
+On some occasions,I experienced issues while selecting purely with a mouse.</b>